kidpixo/container_compose_management_system/README.md

 > The `data` directory is always located at `/srv/container/<service>/data`.
 > In this example, all persistent data for the `homer` service will be stored in `/srv/container/homer/data`, which is outside the container and survives upgrades, restarts, or container removal.
 > This makes it easy to back up, migrate, or inspect your service's data.
+> I prefer to ue relative directory to the compose file, because the structure of the `/srv/container/` is fixed.
+This makes the whole structure _theoretically_ independent from the path (never tested).

 You can quickly jump to the service directory using: